ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/03_ATAC-seq_sample_prep.md

 ### The 9 bp Tn5 Shift

 Because Tn5 dimerizes when it cuts the DNA, the two Tn5 molecules are offset by 9 base pairs.
 Reads aligned to the + strand are shifted +4 bp and those on the – strand are shifted –5 bp.
 Therefore, ATAC-seq requires correction of read positions to represent the true cut sites.
-Most modern pipelines handle this automatically, but it should be verified before downstream analysis.
+How this shift is a handled from a computational perspective is reviewed in the [following section](./04.
+ATAC-seq_analysis.md).

 ## SPRI Selection